haolongzhangm/auto_update_cscope_ctags_database/README.md

 #auto update database if cscope connect
 -----
+after run buffer write command eg, w, we will try update database.<br>
+when already connect a cscope database,<br>
+also we can check file update(may casued by git pull , add new file or edit by notepad) <br>
+when fist load vim <br>

-#you can create new cscope and ctags databse by command: :Createtag
+#easy create new cscope and ctags databse by command: :Createtag
 -----
 can intelligent identificate kernel dir eg:<br>
 even U eidt at subdir like  vim kirkwood-cpufreq.c  at dir kernel/drivers/cpufreq <br>